 Mr. Hunt looked at Lestrade confused, who just shook his head knowing what was coming next from Sherlock, and said, "I'm sorry?"

-Mr. Hunt and everyone else in the vault looked at Sherlock, as if he were a weird science experiment, who turned to John and said, "Really, what is it like in everyone's mind that they don't think of things like this?"
+Mr. Hunt and everyone else in the vault looked at Sherlock as if he were a weird science experiment causing Sherlock to turn to John and ask, "Really, what is it like in everyone's mind that they don't think of things like this?"

 "Why would you assume I would know?" asked John.

 "Yes and it is well-deserved," said Sherlock.

 Taylor Davis looked at Lestrade in confirmation, as if he were to know somehow.